 We donate 1% of our annual revenues to environmental organizations.
 In 2012, Salt Spring Coffee became the first Canadian coffee company to join 1% for the Planet, a global movement of companies that supports projects and organizations working toward a truly sustainable planet.

 - We are a B Corp.
-In 2012, Salt Spring Coffee was recognized in B Lab’s first “Best for the World” list for the effectiveness of our sustainability programs and our commitment to the environment.
+In 2012, 2015 and 2017 our coffee and company was named “Best for the World” for the effectiveness of our sustainability programs.

 - We are a local climate leader.
 In 2010, the City of Vancouver named Salt Spring Coffee one of the city’s Top 10 Corporate Climate Leaders.

 - We send just 9% of material to landfills or incinerators.
 In 2012, we teamed up with LOCO BC on a program called Zero Hero to help businesses reduce waste.
 Our goal?
 To reduce carbon emission from the average 56% to less than 25%.
 We just went a little further.

 - We share our birthday month with the Earth!
 Three days after Earth Day, on April 25, 2016 Salt Spring Coffee turned 20.